WICG/display-locking/explainers/update-rendering.md

 The function returns a promise which resolves when the contents of the element are ready to be displayed to screen.
-Note that repeated calls to updateRendering() return new promises, with the ultimate priority of the request being the highest requested priority.
+Note that repeated calls to updateRendering() returns new promises, with the ultimate priority of the request being the highest requested priority.

 ### Notes